Duxter7/GA-English-Notes/IT English 6 (B2+).md

 Carbs = carbohydrates

-FYI = for your interest
+FYI = for your information

+Stuffing
+Filling